rockroman/mildew-detection-in-cherry-leaves/README.md

   ** Predict whether a cherry tree is healthy or afflicted with powdery mildew.

 # Page 2: Leaf Visualiser

-* A page listing your findings related to a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew
+* Answering Business requirement 1 : Conduct a study to visually differentiate healthy cherry leaves from those with powdery mildew.
+    ** Checkbox 1 - Difference between average and variability image ** Checkbox 2 - Differences between average infected and average uninfected leaves.
+    ** Checkbox 3 - Image Montage

-# Page 3: A page containing:
+# Page 3: Powdery Mildew Detector:

-* A link to download a set of cherry leaf images for live prediction (you may use the Kaggle repository that was provided to you).
+* Answering Business requirement 2 : Predict whether a leaf is infected with powdery mildew or not.
+    ** The analysis strategy involves developing a binary classifier and generating comprehensive reports to fulfill this objective.
+    ** We provide a link to download a dataset comprising images of leaves containing fungal infections and uninfected leaves for real-time prediction.
-* A User Interface with a file uploader widget.
-The user should have the capacity to upload multiple images.
-For each image, it will display the image and a prediction statement, indicating if a cherry leaf is healthy or contains powdery mildew and the probability associated with this statement.
+    ** The user interface features a file uploader widget enabling users to upload multiple leaf images.
+Upon upload, the interface displays each image alongside a prediction statement indicating whether the plant is infected with powdery mildew and the associated probability.
-* A table with the image name and prediction results, and a download button to download the table.
+    ** A table is presented showcasing the image names and corresponding prediction results for reference.
+    ** Additionally, users have the option to download the table for further analysis using the provided download button.

 # Page 4: A page indicating your project hypothesis and how you validated it across the project.

-# Page 5: A technical page displaying your model performance.
+# Page 5: ML Performance Metrics:

+* Label Frequencies for Train, Validation and Test Sets
+* Model History - Accuracy and Losses
+* Model evaluation result

 ## Unfixed Bugs